 the Secretary-General shall transmit the Commission’s decision to the Contractor and the Council within 7 Days of notification;

-the Council shall consider the Commission’s decision at its next meeting provided it has been notified to the Council at least 60 Days prior to the commencement of the Council’s meeting;
+the Council shall consider the Commission’s decision within 60 days of notification;

-any changes shall take effect from the date the Commission notifies the Contractor and the Council pursuant to sub-paragraph (f) unless the Council decides they are to be assessed as a proposed modification pursuant to paragraphs 3 to 5 of this Regulation.
+any changes shall take effect from the date the Commission notifies the Contractor and the Council pursuant to sub-paragraph (f) unless the Council decides before the end of the 60-day period provided for in paragraph (g) that they are to be assessed as a proposed modification pursuant to paragraphs 3 to 5 of this Regulation.

 8. All modifications and changes to a Plan of Work pursuant to this Regulation shall be recorded in the Seabed Mining Register by the Secretary-General as soon as reasonably practicable following approval or agreement in accordance with this Regulation.